 Signs that you may be doing it wrong

-As you can see choosing a private school is a project.
-A major project.
-Get it wrong and you will have a very unhappy child who hates her school.
+As you can see, choosing a private school is a major project.
+Get it wrong, and your child will be very unhappy and hate her school.
 It's also possible that your child won't even get into a school.
-So, before you get that sinking feeling that you are doing it all wrong, let's look at some of the signs that point to that conclusion.
+So, before you get that sinking feeling that you are doing it all wrong, let's look at some signs pointing to that conclusion.

-Peter Baron discuess how to find a private school.
+Peter Baron discusses how to find a private school.

 1. Not using an educational consultant.

 The difference between you and the consultant is that she knows her schools.
 She knows the admissions staff.
 She knows the schools' reputations.
 She's connected and knows what's going on.
 That's what she does for a living.
-You may think that a certain school is a great fit for your child.
-Indeed it might well be.
-But what happens when you discover that you are missing several important aspects.
-Your consultant will be aware of what the school offers but even more importantly she will have your requirements in mind.
-She will highlight the doable schools on your list and the ones which she doesn't think are a good fit.
+You may think a particular school is an excellent fit for your child.
+Indeed, it might well be.
+But what happens when you discover that you are missing several important aspects?
+Your consultant will know what the school offers, but even more importantly, she will have your requirements in mind.
+She will highlight the doable schools on your list and those she doesn't think are a good fit.

-Selecting schools when you use a consultant becomes less a game of chance and more precise.
-The three or four schools which will be on your short list will be excellent matches.
-One of the schools, possibly two, will be schools which will admit your child.
+Selecting schools when you use a consultant becomes less of a game of chance and more precise.
+The three or four schools on your shortlist will be excellent matches.
+One of the schools, possibly two, will admit your child.
 Others will be a bit of a reach but doable nonetheless.

-Now contrast your consultant's short list with the one you will have drawn up by yourself.
+Now contrast your consultant's shortlist with the one you will have drawn up.
 Without a consultant.
 You will probably have a couple of very competitive schools on your list.
-You know, the kinds of schools which have 2,000 applicants for 200 places.
+You know, the kinds of schools that have 2,000 applicants for 200 places.
 They're like Harvard or Princeton.
 Lots of people want to go to those great schools.
 But they have limited places.
 Fortunately, Harvard and Princeton are not the only games in town.
 The same thing is true of private schools.
 There are hundreds of excellent private schools which are not household names.
 You may never have heard of them.
 But they are well-known to your consultant.
 So, spend the money on an educational consultant.
 You will not regret it.

 2. Leaving things to the last minute.

-The next thing which many people get wrong is leaving the project until the last minute.
-Choosing a school can take as long as 18 months from the day you begin looking until the first day of school.
-Most families will begin the process in the spring of the year before they expect their child to begin school.
-If you leave things until late fall, then the entire project becomes a scheduling nightmare, unless it is the only thing on your agenda.
-But even then you really should start no later than summer.
+The next thing many people get wrong is leaving the project until the last minute.
+Choosing a school can take 18 months, from the day you begin looking until the first day of school.
+Most families will start the process in the spring of the year before they expect their child to begin school.
+If you leave things until late fall, the entire project becomes a scheduling nightmare unless it is the only thing on your agenda.
+But even then, you really should start no later than summer.
 Visiting schools takes time.
 The logistics and scheduling can be complicated.
 Allow yourself plenty of time.

 3. Making assumptions about what is taught and how it is taught.

-Another thing which folks get wrong is assuming that what the school teaches and the way in which it teaches is in harmony with their beliefs and philosophy.
-While it is true that every school is basically teaching the same subject matter, the philosophy of teaching and the approach will vary from school to school.
+Another thing folks get wrong is assuming that what the school teaches and how it teaches is in harmony with their beliefs and philosophy.
+While it is true that every school is teaching the same subject matter, the philosophy of teaching and the approach will vary from school to school.
 Why don't they all teach the same way?
 Because they are private schools.
-They legally can do their own thing.
+They can legally do their own thing.
 Each school is independent and unique.
 That's the essence of a private school.

 Here is a quick look at The Blake School.